Text: Frederik Amundsen

 About the dogs

 There are 63 huskys here, and they all look different.
-Nilsen has bred them to become the most efficient sledge dogs, without caring about their appearance.
+Nilsen has bred them to become the most efficient sled dogs, without caring about their appearance.
 This is the difference between the Siberian husky and the Alaskan Husky.
 The Siberian husky is also bred to look good, and does not mix in other kinds of dogs.
 The Alaskan Husky varies in colour from totally black to totally white, and come in different shapes, and is believed to be more robust and healthy.
-Nilsen’s dogs have about three per cent bird dog in them.
+Nilsen’s dogs have about three percent bird dog in them.